 Sewage Backup in Toilets or Drains

-Don’t ignore these signs!
+Don’t ignore these signs.
 The longer you wait, the worse the problem can get, potentially resulting in costly repairs.

 Lush Patches of Grass in Your Yard

 This vibrant growth often indicates excess moisture from a leaking or damaged sewer pipe.
-The nutrients from the sewage can make those specific areas greener and more vibrant, while surrounding grass may appear dry and unhealthy.
+The nutrients from the sewage can make those specific areas greener and more vibrant, while surrounding grass may appear dry or unhealthy.

 It’s a good idea to investigate further.
 Consider contacting a local professional to inspect your sewer line and address any potential leaks before they lead to more significant damage to your property.